‘Unlucky group’: CEO lays off 900 people during Zoom call; video shared online - NewsBreak

 He added, “If you’re on this call, you are part of the unlucky group being laid off.
 Your employment here is terminated effective immediately.”

-In a statement to SFGATE, CFO Kevin Ryan said having to lay off workers is “gut-wrenching.”9K runners join 38th Annual CIM, brings needed traffic to local businesses
+In a statement to SFGATE, CFO Kevin Ryan said having to lay off workers is “gut-wrenching.”

 “However, a fortress balance sheet and a reduced and focused workforce together set us up to play offense going into a radically evolving homeownership market,” he said in the statement.